 Shanghai Express (1932) Director: Josef von Sternberg

-The film takes place during the Chinese Civil War as several Western individuals board a train from Peking to Shanghai China that gets inspected once by government officials, and later hijacked by a revolutionary.
-The story is based on true events occurring in 1923 when a warlord and successfully ransomed 25 Westerners and 300 Chinese individuals.
-The Hays Office kept a close eye on the film for its portrayal of Western and Chinese politics.
-In the film, the revolutionary is Henry Chang who coldly remarks, “you’re in China now, where time and life have no value” as cattle are removed from the train tracks.
-Shanghai Lilly, a notorious escort in China also called the “notorious White Flower of China”, happens to meet her former lover Captain Donald Harvey, a medical doctor, after five years apart.
-The two realize their love for one another after five years, the Captain formerly left her out of petty jealousy.
-The other Western passengers despise her for her illicit prostitution.
+We are dropped into the midst of the Chinese Civil War as several Westerners board a three-day train from Peking to Shanghai which is stopped and inspected by government officials, but it is later hijacked by a revolutionary leader.
+The story is based on true events that took place in 1923 when a warlord successfully ransomed 25 Westerners and 300 Chinese individuals in a similar scenario.
+The Hays Office kept a close watchful eye over Shanghai Express for its portrayal of Western and Chinese politics.
+In the film, the revolutionary leader is Henry Chang (played By Swedish actor, Warner Orland) who coldly remarks, “you’re in China now, where time and life have no value” as cattle are removed from the train tracks.
+One of the Westerners is “Shanghai Lilly” (played by Marlene Dietrich) a notorious Western escort in China also called the “notorious White Flower of China.”
+Aboard the train, she happens to meet her former lover Captain Donald Harvey (played by Clive Brook), a medical doctor.
+The two rekindle their love for one another after five years apart -the Captain had previously left her out of petty jealousy.
+However, the other Western passengers despise Shanghai Lilly for her illicit prostitution.

 “It took more than one man to change my name to Shanghai Lilly…”